python/cpython/Doc/library/argparse.rst

 .. versionchanged:: 3.12
-   :class:`ArgumentParser` changed encoding and errors to read arguments files from default text encoding (e.g. :func:`locale.getpreferredencoding(False)` and `"strict"`) to :term:`filesystem encoding and error handler`.
+   :class:`ArgumentParser` changed encoding and errors to read arguments files from default (e.g. :func:`locale.getpreferredencoding(False)` and ``"strict"``) to :term:`filesystem encoding and error handler`.
-   This change affects Windows; argument file should be encoded with UTF-8 instead of ANSI Codepage.
+   Arguments file should be encoded in UTF-8 instead of ANSI Codepage on Windows.

 argument_default